europarl/open-data-beta-testing/data-structure/meps/README.md

         epvoc:membershipClassification  <https://data.europarl.europa.eu/def/ep-entities/NATIONAL_CHAMBER> .
 ````

-It says that this membership is a about a MEP who has been a member (`org:role`) of the Parti social-chrétien (`org:organization`) between 25 July 1989 and 18 July 1994 (`org:memberDuring`).
+This Membership says that 12345 was a member (`org:role`) of the Parti social-chrétien (`org:organization`) between 25 July 1989 and 18 July 1994 (`org:memberDuring`).

-#### Example 3: Political group
+#### Example 3: Membership-Function to retrieve the MEP's Political group

-An example of a fictitious membership specifying the political group of a MEP is the following one:
+An example of a fictitious membership specifying the political group of MEP 12345 is the following one:

 ````turtle
 <https://data.europarl.europa.eu/membership/12345-f-45678>